Undergraduate Academic Advising

-Undergraduate Academic Advising is available for 2018 Fall Semester.
+Undergraduate Academic Advising is available for 2019 Spring Semester.
 Please find advising office hours indicated below and make every effort to come and visit us.
 Academic Hold can only be removed after in-person discussion.
 No email request for academic hold removal is accepted.

 - Manufacturing Engineering and Processes, ME-UY 4853, Mon 6:00 to 8:50pm

 - Corrosion and NDE, Tue/Thu 4:00 to 5:20pm

 - Intersection of Engineering, Law, and Business, ME-UY 4983A, Mon 3:00 to 5:50pm